Convex Polytopes for the Central Degeneration of the Affine Grassmannian: Introduction

-The central degeneration is well-studied in the case when $S$ is a $G(\mathcal{O})$ orbit \cite{Gai, Go, Zhu}.
-In this paper we focus on the cases when $S$ is an orbit of $U_w = wNw^{-1}(\mathcal{K})$, an MV cycle, or an Iwahori orbit in the affine Grassmannian.

-(1) In the case of the central degeneration of $G(\mathcal{O})$ orbits and Gaitsgory's central sheaves, we have a global group scheme where the general fibers are isomorphic to $G(\mathcal{O})$.
-In the case of $U_w$ orbits, we similarly have a global group scheme $U_{w, glob}$ acting on the global affine flag variety where each fiber is isomorphic to $U_w \subset G(\mathcal{K})$.
-As a result, we have the following theorem:
+Recall that in the case of the central degeneration of the closures of $G(\mathcal{O})$ orbits, the special fiber limits are finite unions of Iwahori orbits \cite{Zhu}.
+In the case of the closures of semi-infinite orbits, we have the following theorem:

 \begin{theorem}